 In November of 1915, William Wellington applied for (and subsequently received) permission to add a small penthouse located towards the front of the building at the center and east side, in front of the skylights, constructed with a steel frame filled in with terra cotta blocks.
 Plans for the addition, designed by architects Peabody and Stearns, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-23).

-William Wellington died in February of 1925.
-S. Burt and Anna Wolbach continued to live at 420 Beacon.
+William Wellington died in February of 1925 and 420 Beacon was inherited by his daughter.
+The Wolbachs continued to live at 420 Beacon.
 They also maintained a home in Ipswich and later in South Sudbury.
-William Wellington’s Heirs are shown as the owners of 420 Beacon on the 1928 Bromley map.

-The Wolbachs continued to live at 420 Beacon until about 1936, when they moved to their home in South Sudbury.
+The Wolbachs continued to live at 420 Beacon during the 1934-1935 winter season, after which they made their home in South Sudbury.

-In late 1936, 420 Beacon was purchased from Anna Wolbach by the Vedanta Centre, sponsored by the Ramakrishna Mission of India.
-The transaction was reported in the Boston Globe on December 31, 1936.
+On December 28, 1936, 420 Beacon was purchased from Anna Wolbach by the Vedanta Centre, sponsored by the Ramakrishna Mission of India.

 The Vedanta Centre and Temple of the Universal Spirit continued to be located there until about 1952.

-By 1952, 420 Beacon was owned by Andrew D. MacLachlan.
-In June of 1952, A. D. and Murial A. Maclachlan applied for (and subsequently received) permission to convert the property from a church and dwelling into a church, seven apartments, and one lodging unit.
+In June of 1952, prior to taking title to the property, the Maclachlans had applied for (and subsequently received) permission to convert 420 Beacon from a church and dwelling into a church, seven apartments, and one lodging unit.

 Although the designation of a church remained in the legal occupancy, it appears that the property was occupied entirely as a multiple dwelling.
 By 1967, there were nine apartments listed in the Boston City Directory.